kimmobrunfeldt/blog/README.md

 1. `HTML` stage.
 Lints accessibility and minifies the HTML.

 1. `Lighthouse` stage.
 Builds a Lighthouse CI report which is deployed to https://kimmo.blog/perf.
 It is being ran in Netlify's slow build machine, so performance shows lower than it should.

+# License

+The code is MIT licensed.
+MIT license **does not apply** to any other content such as images and text content for the blog.